-In the meantime is a long time experience volunteer in the Mozilla Italia community, a Mozilla TechSpeakers but a Mozilla Rep involved also in the Reps Council since a lot and often is an Italian gestures speaker.
+In the meantime is a long time experience volunteer in the Mozilla Italia community, a Mozilla TechSpeakers but a Mozilla Rep involved in the past also in the Reps Council and often is an Italian gestures speaker.

 Often outside the Italy people get surprise that I talk so much (also outside the talk itself) but because it is in my DNA of a pure gesture speaker to talk a lot, especially when the topics are stuff where I care so much like the open source world.